 More than 500 lawsuits by coastal property owners, tourism and fishing interests seeking damages from BP and other companies involved in the worst offshore spill in U.S. history are consolidated in New Orleans for pretrial processing.
-More than 4.1 million barrels of crude spilled from BP’s well after the sinking of the Deepwater Horizon drilling rig, which was owned by Transocean Ltd. (RIG), and received cementing services from a Halliburton unit.
+More than 4.1 million barrels of crude spilled from BP’s well after the sinking of the Deepwater Horizon drilling rig, which was owned by Transocean Ltd. (RIG:US), and received cementing services from a Halliburton unit.

 BP and a committee of lawyers representing the victims reached a partial settlement in March that would commit London- based BP to pay an estimated $7.8 billion to resolve most economic-damages claims.
 That deal is awaiting approval by U.S. District Judge Carl Barbier, who oversees the consolidated spill litigation.